AdithyaSwayam/Primer-on-Italian-Renaissance-Architecture-using-W3CSS/README.md

 2. Keep all HTML files in the same root folder so the internal navigation links work correctly.
 3. Open `index.html` in a browser.

-Credits
+## Credits
-Built with pure HTML/CSS/JS celebrating "Perfection Craved from Marble" - the six Renaissance monuments that redefined Western architecture forever.
+Built with pure HTML/CSS/JS celebrating "Perfection Craved from Marble".
+The five Renaissance monuments that redefined Western architecture forever.